White people: Dominican Republic

-They are 18.7% of the Dominican Republic's population, according to a 2022 survey by the United Nations Population Fund.
+An earlier estimate put it at 17.8% of the Dominican Republic's population, according to a 2021 survey by the United Nations Population Fund.

+About 9.2% of the Dominican population claims a European immigrant background, according to the 2021 Fondo de Población de las Naciones Unidas survey.

 The majority of white Dominicans have ancestry from the first European settlers to arrive in Hispaniola in 1492 and are descendants of the Spanish and Portuguese who settled in the island during colonial times, as well as the French who settled in the 17th and 18th centuries.
-About 9.2% of the Dominican population claims a European immigrant background, according to the 2021 Fondo de Población de las Naciones Unidas survey.